 - Chicken noodle soup

-- Gift certificate to Chick-fil-a or KFC
+- A gift certificate to Chick-fil-A or KFC

 Day Four Ideas (Four Calling Birds)

 - Five Ring Pops (maybe even paint the wrappers gold!)

 - Unpeeled pineapple with pineapple slicer and corer

 - Five golden chocolate coins (they look like rings, right?)

 Day Six Ideas (Six Geese a-laying)